 Dharma circle participants listen to each other describe the problems they face in daily life in order to understand together the Buddha's wishes and the workings of the Dharma within their lives.
 By applying the Dharma to a problem, participants seek a way to help each other free themselves from the suffering that comes from the problems of life.

-There is no "one size fits all' liberation, and this is why Shakyamuni Buddha always taught the Dharma according to the listener's capacity for understanding the teachings, as well as their specific conditions, circumstances, and the occasion, and this allowed Shakyamuni to liberate each individual person from their suffering.
+There is no "one size fits all' liberation, and this is why Shakyamuni Buddha always taught the Dharma according to the listener's capacity for understanding the teachings, as well as their specific conditions, circumstances, and the occasion presented to teach.
+This allowed Shakyamuni to liberate each individual person from their suffering.
 Dharma circle is inherently a place where his daily understandable teachings enable people to form a bond with the Buddha Dharma.
-In short, it is a place to encounter the Dharam.
+In short, it is a place to encounter the Dharma.